pivotal/docs-tas-adapter/upgrading.md

 These instructions cover upgrading to a new patch version of the currently installed version of Application Service Adapter.

-> **Note** Discover new patch versions of the Application Service Adapter on the TanzuNet product page directly, or [sign up to receive email alerts](https://network.tanzu.vmware.com/docs/faq#alerts) when the product is updated.
+> **Note:** Discover new patch versions of the Application Service Adapter on the TanzuNet product page directly, or [sign up to receive email alerts](https://network.tanzu.vmware.com/docs/faq#alerts) when the product is updated.

 ## <a id='prereqs'></a> Prerequisites